 - Implemented via atomic memory instructions.

-- Synchronization delays on the order of thousands of cycles or more.
+- Synchronization delays on the order of tens of thousands of cycles or more.

 With CPU clock frequencies beginning to plateau it may be time to revisit architectural synchronization models as a method to continue improving overall program performance.
 If we have any bright PHD candidates reading this fishing for a dissertation topic, please consider this.

 I would like to see an efficient software visible instruction level synchronization mechanism.
 For example, something like a 'Queue Register'.
 Some existing IO registers track read and write state.
 I'm thinking some general purpose registers could similarly be architected for managing data flow synchronization at the register data level.
 Such registers could essentially stall the execution pipeline on reads until a write to that register has occurred.
-So the register effectively acts as a 'data queue'.
+So the register effectively acts as a 'data queue' at the instruction execution level.
 This would enable software control of fine grain parallelism, opening up potentially more real parallelism than relying on hardware to extract parallelism from an inherently sequential programming model.

 Since all compute state needs to be visible in order to stop, save, and later restart a process, status bits will also need to track the read/write data state of each queue register.
 CPU pipelines could be redesigned to key off of these explicit reg data states, instead of implicit internal hardware states.
 Just like current hardware threads swap in whichever thread has data ready, these new threads could work the same way.
 The primary difference being the data ready state is now software architecturally visible.